apache/incubator-devlake-website/docs/04-UserManuals/GRAFANA.md

 <img src="https://user-images.githubusercontent.com/3789273/128533901-3107e9bf-c3e3-4320-ba47-879fe2b0ea4d.png" width="450px" />

-When first visiting grafana, you will be provided with a sample dashboard with some basic charts setup from the database
+When first visiting Grafana, you will be provided with a sample dashboard with some basic charts setup from the database.

 ## Contents